The line list is simulated using a branching process and parameterised with epidemiological parameters.

 Details

-• age_limit: a column with one numeric per cell for the lower bound (minimum) age of the age group (inclusive).
+per cell for the lower bound (minimum) age of the age group (inclusive).risk

-• age_range: a column with characters specifying the lower and upper bound of that age group, separated by a hyphen (-).
+: a column with characters specifying the lower and upper bound of that age group, separated by a hyphen (-).
 Both bounds are inclusive (integers).
-For example, an age group of one to ten would be given as "1-10".
+For example, an age group of one to ten would be given as"1-10"

 Examples